functional-dark-side/functional-dark-side.github.io/12_GTDB_genome_integration.md

 -   *GTDB cluster community inference*

+At first we searched GTDB clustersin the metagenomic data set communities.
+Then, for the clusters not found in the MG-communities, we performed the community inference.
 The best inflation value for the cluster aggregation was determined at 2.5, and we obtained a total of ~500K communities.
 (Both slightly higher number than those found for the metagenomic dataset/clusters)